wunderwuzzi23/blog/content/posts/2020/husky-ai-building-the-machine-learning-model.md

 [![Husky Prediction Example](/blog/images/2020/husky-prediction.jpg)](/blog/images/2020/husky-prediction.jpg)

-A lot of the learnings and attack ideas I will work on going forward will target my own system and the model behind.
-The model still needs a lot of improving, it has an accuracy of about 80% now.
+The model can still benefit from improvements (such as transfer learning, where we build on the shoulders of other more powerful pre-trained models).
+It has an accuracy of a bit over 80% on the validation data - which is okay for now.

 ## What's next?

 Hopefully this was useful to get a better understanding around the moving bits and pieces involved in building a ML application.
-Next we will dive into the aspects of MLOps, where [we will operationalize the system](/blog/posts/2020/husky-ai-mlops-operationalize-the-model) and make it available over a website.
+Next we will dive into the aspects of MLOps and we discusshow to [operationalize the model and put it behind a web application](/blog/posts/2020/husky-ai-mlops-operationalize-the-model) and make it available to end users.

 Twitter: [@wunderwuzzi23](https://twitter.com/wunderwuzzi23)